-Sales in the Americas were \$14.6 million or 95% of our product revenue for the three-month period ended June 30, 2013, compared to \$12.1 million, or 69% of our product revenue, for the same period in 2012 and \$10.0 million, or 64% of product revenue, in the first quarter of 2013.
-For the six-month period ended June 30, 2013, our sales in the Americas were \$24.7 million, or 79% of our total product revenue, compared to \$22.7 million, or 67%, for the same period in 2012.
+Sales in the Americas were \$14.6 million or 95% of our product revenue for the three-month period ended June 30, 2013, compared to \$12.1 million, or 69% of our product revenue, for the same period in 2012 and \$10.0 million, or 88% of product revenue, in the first quarter of 2013.
+For the six-month period ended June 30, 2013, our sales in the Americas were \$24.7 million, or 92% of our total product revenue, compared to \$22.7 million, or 67%, for the same period in 2012.
 These increases compared to the prior year reflect higher UPS revenues.

 We also sell products directly to customers in Asia and EMEA and we have a network of international distributors in these and other territories.
 In some of these markets, customers are more likely to purchase a total power solution such as PowerHouse from us rather than a stand-alone UPS system.
 This usually results in a longer selling cycle and makes quarterly results from these regions more inconsistent and dependent upon a smaller number of larger value transactions.
 Thus, the amount of revenue from our international markets can fluctuate significantly on a quarterly basis.
-Product sales to customers in Asia were \$0.4 million, or 3% of our total product revenue, in the three-month period ended June 30, 2013, compared to \$1.0 million, or 6%, for the same period in 2012 and \$3.9 million, or 25%, for the first quarter of 2013.
-The first quarter of 2013 sales to customers in Asia were primarily driven by one large multi-tier distributor order.
-Product revenue in EMEA was \$0.4 million, or 11%, for the first quarter of 2013.
+Product sales to customers in Asia were \$0.4 million, or 3% of our total product revenue, in the three-month period ended June 30, 2013, compared to \$1.0 million, or 6%, for the same period in 2012 and \$(0.3) million, or (3)%, for the first quarter of 2013.
+See footnote 2 to the unaudited condensed financial statements of this Form 10-Q/A for more information regarding adjustments to revenues for the six months ending June 30, 2013 in the Asia region.
+Product revenue in EMEA was \$0.4 million, or 2% of product revenue, in the three-month period to \$4.4 million, or 25%, for the same period of 2012 and \$1.7 million, or 15%, for the first quarter of 2013.
 These fluctuations are primarily attributable to variations in sales of our MIS products in each region in the relevant periods and illustrate the impact of larger orders from fewer customers on quarterly revenue for each of these regions.
 Products may sometimes be shipped outside of the region in which the revenues were generated.

-Product revenue in Asia was \$4.3 million in the six months ended June 2013, compared to \$2.5 million in the six months ended June 2012.
-This increase was related to the sales made in the first quarter of 2013 to a new large distributor for our UPS products.
+Product revenue in Asia was \$0.1 million in the six months ended June 2013, compared to \$2.5 million in the six months ended June 2012.
+This decrease was primarily related to a reduction in orders from our distributors in 2013 in this region.
 Finally, product revenue from EMEA for the six months ended June 2013 was \$2.0 million compared to \$8.7 million in the six months ended June 2012.
-This decrease year over year was related to a large single customer project included in the 2012 period.
+This decrease year over year was related to a large single customer order included in the 2012 period.